BILL-CHEPTOYEK/MEDICAL-DIAGNOSIS-AI-PROSTATE-CANCER-/README.md

 ## Introduction

-This project aims to perform data analysis and apply machine learning techniques on the "prostate_dkfz_2018_clinical_data (2).csv" dataset.
+This project aims to perform data analysis and apply a few machine learning techniques on the "prostate_dkfz_2018_clinical_data (2).csv" dataset.
 The dataset contains clinical data related to prostate cancer patients, including various features such as diagnosis age, cancer type, treatment information, mutation count, and more.

 ## Dataset Description